crytic/building-secure-contracts/program-analysis/echidna/configuration.md

 | ---- | ------- | ------------ |
 | Int  | `30`    | 2.2.4+       |

 Timeout for symbolic execution SMT solver.
 Only relevant if `symExec` is true.
+When the SMT solver used is Z3, this timeout applies per query, and is not global.

 ## `symExecMaxIters`